slowernews/wisdom-tldr/chapters/0_intro.md

 > *"All the great questions have only personal answers." (...)
 "Only two things are pursued for their own sake - even if they make you feel worse or make you worse off - truth and love." (...)
-"Three decisions determine 90% of your life outcomes: who you're with, what you do, and where you live."
+"Three decisions determine 90% of your life outcomes: who you’re with, what you do, and where you live."
 -- Naval Ravikant [1974]*

 > *"You often feel tired, not because you’ve done too much, but because you’ve done too little of what sparks a light in you." (...)